saendigPhilip/network-stack/README.md

    ```
    make install T=x86_64-native-linuxapp-gcc DESTDIR=../dpdk_static
    ```
- * Prepare eRPC.
+ * Build eRPC.
 For dpdk and rdma, different versions of eRPC are used.
-   * For dpdk go to eRPC4dpdk and simply execute:
+   * For dpdk go to eRPC4dpdk and execute:
      ```
-     cmake . -DTRANSPORT=dpdk -DPERF=on
+     cmake . -DTRANSPORT=dpdk -DPERF=off
+     make -j $(nproc)
      ```
    * For RDMA (with infiniband and RoCE) go to eRPC4rdma and execute:
      ```